bettiolo/apitry/README.md

 ### Running the tests in the Integration environment

 - `vagrant-create-update-box.sh` Creates a base Vagrant ArchLinux box using Packer.
+Run this only once or if you need to update the vagrant golden box.
 - `vagrant-start.sh` Creates a new disposable, non-persistent environment.
 It deploys the application, takes you in via SSH ready to run then your tests or experiments.
 When you are finished, it destroys the environment.

 # How to deploy and test the Staging environment?